 Purchased 1998 with New Zealand Lottery Grants Board funds

 This studio portrait shows Lance-Bombardier Harry Spire Powell, service number 50519

 Harry was a farmer in Reikorangi near Waikanae prior to the war, but he was born in Wiltshire, England.

-He departed from Wellington on 13 August 1917 on the Mokoia, in the New Zealand Field Artillery, 29th Reinforcements.
-On the journey overseas Harry was injured while on parade.
+He departed from Wellington on 13 August 1917 on the troopship 'Mokoia' with the 29th Reinforcements, New Zealand Field Artillery.
+On the voyage Harry was injured while on parade.
 He slipped and twisted his knee causing an internal derangement to the left knee.
 He spend three days in hospital and was left with an injury that meant he was unable to walk without pain.
 Harry was eventually discharged because of his knee injury after spending several months in training in England.
 He returned to New Zealand in November 1918.

 Harry died in Levin on 12 February 1955.
 I know who this is

 The Berry Boys